Buying or selling a home in Maryland? Remax Components can help.

 Step 6 – Negotiate

-Unfortunately most contracts don't close on the first offer.
-It's extremely common to receive a counter offer.
-Don't let this alarm you.
-We'll consider whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and go on.
+A lot of contracts aren't closed on the first offer – it's extremely common to receive a counter offer.
+But don't let this alarm you.
+We'll talk about whether or not to accept the counter offer, propose our own counter offer, or refuse the seller's offer and go on.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) of closing costs from your mortgage lender within three days of receiving your loan application.
-This estimate depends on the loan amount, and RESPA requirements dictate that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if everything looks adequate.
+The estimate is based on the loan amount, and RESPA requirements order that it has to contain all closing costs and fall within a precise range of accuracy.
+I'll analyze the estimate and let you know if everything looks okay.

-Then it's time to close on your house.
-This will most likely happen at a title company or escrow office and is often a smooth and relaxed occasion.
+Then we'll close on your house.
+This will most often take place at a title company or escrow office and should be a smooth and calm occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at 410-893-1199 or send me an e-mail.
+And if you need anything, make sure you call me at 410-893-1199 or e-mail me at .